-Notwithstanding any other provision of this MOA, the participation of any natural resource trustee who is not a party to the MOA and who has a natural resource interest that is affected by a discharge of oil or release of a hazardous substance shall not be precluded from participating in the natural resource damage assessment process by this MOA.
-Such other trustees may include, but are not limited to Tribal governments, other Federal agencies, foreign countries, local governments, or affected trustee agencies from other states, which may be added by addendum to this MOA, as necessary, provided that statutory authority exists designating such other parties as Trustees.
+Notwithstanding any other provision of this MOA, any natural resource trustee who is not a party to the MOA and who has a natural resource interest that is affected by a discharge of oil or release of a hazardous substance shall not be precluded from participating in the natural resource damage assessment process by this MOA.
+At the election of such trustee, he or she may be included in this MOA by amendment hereto.
+Such other trustees may include, but are not limited to Tribal governments, other Federal agencies, foreign countries, or affected trustee agencies from other states, which may be added by addendum to this MOA, as necessary, provided that statutory authority exists designating such other parties as Trustees.